keybase/book-content/03-files/00-index.md

 **Team folder**
 Files in a team folder can only be accessed by the people on a team or [subteam](link to details on subteams).
 Files in a team folder cannot be public.

-[TK: Something about what Universal Path and Local Path mean for those who are curious and why it might be useful for some people.
-But if you don’t know what it means and don’t care, you can ignore it.]
+TK: Add something about using Universal Path and Local Path.